UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

 irods_resources              | Definition of iRODS resources of this Yoda instance irods_service_type           | Possible values: 'sysv' (System V) or 'systemd' irods_max_open_files         | Maximum number of open files for iRODS service (only effective when irods_service_type is set to 'systemd') irods_enable_service         | Whether to enable the iRODS service.
-Set to false if manual actions are needed before starting iRODS (e.g. mounting encrypted volumes) irods_rum_job_enabled        | Whether to enable the daily RUM job for removing unused metadata entries (default: true) irods_rum_job_hour           | Time to run RUM job - hour (default: 20) irods_rum_job_minute         | Time to run RUM job - minute (default: 0)
+Set to false if manual actions are needed before starting iRODS, e.g. mounting encrypted volumes (only effective when irods_service_type is set to 'systemd') irods_rum_job_enabled        | Whether to enable the daily RUM job for removing unused metadata entries (default: true) irods_rum_job_hour           | Time to run RUM job - hour (default: 20) irods_rum_job_minute         | Time to run RUM job - minute (default: 0)